 More on Cortina d'Ampezzo on our Honeymoons and Romantic Getaways site.

 The ski area of Val Gardena is high in the Dolomites and has hosted World Cup skiing events.
 Val Gardena is part of the huge Sella Ronda circuit and has 80 lifts with a ski range of 1563-2518 meters, promising plenty of snow.
 It's best for intermediate skiiers.
 The resort village of Selva Gardena is at 1563 meters and has a large number of restaurants, ice skating, and indoor sports activities.

 More on Val Gardena

-Skiing is found on Mt.
-Etna, Sicily's volcano and the highest point in Sicily at 3350 meters.
-Mt.
-Etna often gets deep winter snows and offers 1400 meters of vertical skiing but some lifts were destroyed in volcanic eruprtions.
+Skiing is found on Mount Etna, Sicily's volcano and the highest point in Sicily at 3350 meters.
+Mount Etna often gets deep winter snows and offers 1400 meters of vertical skiing but some lifts were destroyed in volcanic eruptions.
 There are two ski areas on Etna, the southern slope is Rifugio Sapienza and the northern ending in the resort of Linguaglossa.
 Hotels, instruction, and ski rentals are available in both areas.
 Mt.
 Etna is reached from nearby cities of Catania and Taormina.